palakxdev/perfect-gym/README.md

 - [ReactJS](https://reactjs.org/) - JavaScript library for building user interfaces
 - [Bootstrap](https://getbootstrap.com/) - CSS framework for responsive design
 - [React bootstrap](https://react-bootstrap.github.io/) - CSS framework for responsive design
-- [Google firebase](https://firebase.google.com/docs/auth/web/start) - Authentication system for user sign in and register
+- [Google firebase](https://firebase.google.com/docs/auth/web/start) - Authentication system for users to sign in and register
-- [React firebase hooks](https://github.com/CSFrequency/react-firebase-hooks) - Authentication system for user sign in and register
+- [React firebase hooks](https://github.com/CSFrequency/react-firebase-hooks) - Authentication system for users to sign in and register
-- [React icons](https://react-icons.github.io/react-icons/) - To utilizes ES6 imports that allows us to include only the icons that our project is using.
+- [React icons](https://react-icons.github.io/react-icons/) - To utilize ES6 imports that allow us to include only the icons that our project is using
 - [React toastify](https://fkhadra.github.io/react-toastify/introduction) - To show the user different messages and increase user experience

 ## Tech Stack